libmir/dcv/README.md

 ## Modules
 Initial design of the library is to split it into following modules:
-* core - Core structures and algorithms (mainly relying on std.experimental.ndslice)
+* core - Core structures and algorithms (mainly relying on std.experimental.ndslice);
-* imgproc - Image processing tasks.
+* imgproc - Image processing tasks;
-* io - Input/Output support for different image and video formats.
+* io - Input/Output support for different image and video formats;
-* plot - Ploting module, showing images, videos, basic 2D shape drawing etc.
+* plot - Ploting module, showing images, videos, basic 2D shape drawing etc;
+* tracking - video tracking module - optical flow and other related methods;
-* features - Feature detection, description and matching module.
+* features - Feature detection, description and matching module;
 * multiview - Multiview geometry module, camera calibration, stereo, reconstruction etc.

 Initial idea for project organization may change in time.
 If anybody would like to share some advice on that matter, please do!